An algebraic approach to gravitational quantum mechanics: Introduction

 We start with reviewing some of the known representations of the GUP algebra in section 2.
-Section 3 then introduces the aforementioned GUP calculus, where we discuss concepts like GUP addition and associated derivatives but also introduce the GUP integral, the GUP delta and the GUP exponential function.
-Continuity conditions for the GUP derivative of wave functions are found in cases where the potential has a finite discontinuity.
-These are then utilized in the following sections.
+Section 3 then introduces the aforementioned GUP derivative.
+We discuss some of its properties and in particular the GUP exponential function being an eigenfunction of this derivative.
+Continuity conditions for the GUP derivative of wave functions are found in cases where the potential has a finite discontinuity are also suggested.
+These properties are then utilized in the following sections.
 In section 4 we study the free gravitational quantum dynamics of a Gaussian wave packet.
-Hereby we obtained the GUP Fourier transformation as an approximation of the standard Fourier transformation adapted to the needs of gravitational quantum mechanics.
-In section 5 we will look at the eigenvalue problem of the GUP Hamiltonian for the particle in a box with infinite walls and a potential well of finite depth.
-We also discuss the bound state generated by the GUP-delta function potential.
-Some final remarks are provided in section 6.
+Hereby we obtained the GUP Fourier transformation as an approximation of the standard Fourier transformation adapted to the needs of gravitational quantum mechanics, which in turn allows us to discuss in section 5 the time evolution of the initial Gaussian wave package.
+In section 6 we will look at the eigenvalue problem of the GUP Hamiltonian for the particle in a box with infinite walls and a potential well of finite depth.
+Some final remarks are provided in section 7.